Discrete two-generator subgroups of ${\rm PSL_2}$ over non-archimedean local fields: Introduction

 \section{Introduction}

 The problem of identifying discrete two-generator subgroups of $\pslr$ has been extensively studied in the literature.
-A complete classification of such groups, and an algorithm to decide whether or not a two-generator subgroup of $\pslr$ is discrete, is given in \cite{G,R}.
+A complete classification of such groups, and practical algorithms to decide whether or not a two-generator subgroup of $\pslr$ is discrete, are given in \cite{G,KR,R}.

 Here we prove analogous results for certain two-generator subgroups of $\psl$ over a non-archimedean local field $K$ by studying the action on the associated Bruhat-Tits tree \cite{S}.
-Our main classification result is the following:
+Our main classification result is the following; see \Cref{thm1'} in Section \textup{\ref{proofs}} for a more detailed statement.